 - High risk: above 3.0 mg/L

-Traditional medicine has no remedy for inflammation.
-A conventional doctor may recommend a daily aspirin or other non-steroidal anti-inflammatory (NSAID).
-And although these drugs do reduce inflammation, they also create a whole new set of problems, including possible stomach or vision damage.
+While a conventional doctor may recommend a daily aspirin or other non-steroidal anti-inflammatory (NSAID)—which do reduce inflammation—these drugs also create a whole new set of problems (including possible stomach or vision damage).

 So what can you do about inflammation?
-I have two outstanding remedies to share with you.
+Here are two outstanding remedies.

 Let’s start with curcumin, an extract of the spice turmeric, which has proven its inflammation-fighting abilities in hundreds of studies.
 Curcumin also helps blood vessels dilate, so circulation is improved.

-Here’s another way to lower inflammation and do the rest of your body a big favor at the same time – take supplements of the good fats known as omega-3 essential fatty acids (EFAs).
+Another way to lower inflammation—and do the rest of your body a big favor at the same time—is with omega-3 essential fatty acids (EFAs).

 Artery linings are damaged by high levels of glucose (sugar), poor quality fats, or too much bad cholesterol and homocysteine.
 Then they become inflexible and prone to plaque deposits, leaving you at risk for a heart attack or stroke.

 Even though your heart and every cell in your body needs an abundant supply of the good fats found in EFAs, these nutrients are difficult to get in the Standard American Diet.

 Eating omega-3 rich fish like salmon, trout, and herring is one way to get your good fats.
 Sadly, however, the oceans and other waterways are full of toxins—and so are the fish.